GabrielaDiazReynaud/PokemonApp/README.md

 #### Step 1: Install `gh-pages` Package

-1. In the terminal, navigate to the root directory of the Pokemon application Install the `gh-pages` package by running:
+1. In the terminal, navigate to the root directory of the Pokémon application Install the `gh-pages` package by running:

    ```bash
    npm install gh-pages --save-dev